Driving distracted is one of the most common ways that anyone can become involved in an auto accident.

 Auto accident lawyers are aware that when used for talking, texting, and even reading directions, phones pull driver attention away from the road, create dangerous situations, and can often result in crashes.

 Other Causes Of Driver Distraction To Avoid

-As common as cell phone distractions may be, it may be surprising to learn from car accident attorneys that cell phone usage is not the primary distraction that can cause an auto accident.
 A recent study released by Erie Insurance rates driver distractions in order of significance, with cell phones showing up as the second most prevalent distraction.2

 - Daydreaming - 61% of distracted drivers involved in crashes were in attentive, careless, or lost in thought and not paying attention.

 - Cell Phones - 14% of distracted drivers were talking, texting, dialing, or listening to their cell phones.

 - Something Outside the Car - 6% of distracted drivers were paying attention to a person, object, or event happening outside the car, otherwise known as rubbernecking.